Stash vs. Robinhood: 2023 Comparison — Which Is Best for You?

 - Education: Market news and educational materials

 The most significant difference between Stash and Robinhood may be their fee structures.
 Robinhood charges virtually no fees for its standard offering, while Stash has three different tiers with a monthly access fee ranging from $1 to $9 per month.
-Here’s a comparison of Stash and Robinhood’s paid plans.
+Here’s a comparison of Stash’s and Robinhood’s paid plans.

 Stash vs. Robinhood: Paid Plans

-- Stash+: This plan is $9 per month and includes everything in Stash Growth plus double rewards on the Stock-Back card, an exclusive monthly market insights report and $10,000 of life insurance coverage.
+- Stash+: This plan is $9 per month and includes everything in Stash Growth plus double rewards on the Stock-Back card, two custodial kids’ accounts, an exclusive monthly market insights report and $10,000 of life insurance coverage.

-- Robinhood Gold: This plan starts at $5 per month and includes access to research reports, larger deposits and the ability to trade on margin, Level II market data and more.
+- Robinhood Gold: This plan starts at $5 per month and includes access to research reports, larger instant deposits and the ability to trade on margin, Level II market data and more.

 Mobile App Experience

-Robinhood’s mobile app provides a fun and intuitive user experience to invest in stocks, options, funds and crypto on Google Play for Android and the App Store for iPhone and Apple Watch.
+Robinhood’s mobile app provides a fun and intuitive user experience to invest in stocks, options, funds and cryptocurrency on Google Play for Android and the App Store for iPhone and Apple Watch.